menus12/ML-Learn-2024/README.md

 | pics          | 0.146    | 0.116     | 1.26      | 0.209   | -0.083   | 0.375    |
 | video_minutes | 0.473    | 0.256     | 1.84      | 0.068   | -0.035   | 0.981    |

-As seen in the table above, the intercept is 4.60, indidcating the expected value of the dependent variable (in this case Time Difference) when all independant variables are zero.
-For the Words, Pics, Video_minutes variables, these indicate the change in the dependent variable for a one-unit change in each independent variable, holding other variables constant.
-For instance, for 'video_minutes', the estimate is 0.473, suggesting that for each additional unit increase in 'video_minutes', the Time Difference variable increases by 0.473 units on average.
+As seen in the table above, the intercept is 4.60, indicating the (expected) value of the dependent variable (in this case Time Difference) when all independant variables are zero.
+For the Words, Pics, Video_minutes variables, these indicate the change in the dependent variable for a one-unit change in each independent variable, and where other variables will be constant.
+For 'video_minutes', the estimate is 0.473 which means that for each additional unit increase in 'video_minutes', the Time Difference variable increases on average by 0.473 units.

 get_regression_points(lectures_model)